ringcentral/ringcentral-api-docs/docs/messages_faxes.md

-Faxes are a popular communication mechanism for sending files supported by RingCentral.
+# Faxes

-There are two ways of sending faxes, one using `multipart/form-data` and another using `multipart/mixed` described below, the choice of which may depend on your API client.
+## Sending a Fax

+Faxes are a popular mechanism for sending files.
+There are two ways to send a fax, one using `multipart/form-data` and another using `multipart/mixed` described below -- the choice of which may depend on your API client.
 For more information on fax support, see the following resources:

 * [API Reference](https://developers.ringcentral.com/api-reference#Fax-sendFaxMessage)
 * [Developer FAQ](http://ringcentral-faq.readthedocs.io/en/latest/fax/)

-## Send a Fax Using multipart/form-data
+### Send a Fax Using multipart/form-data

 `multipart/form-data` is a popular approach for sending faxes because many HTTP client libraries support `multipart/form-data` natively due to the fact it is supported by web browsers.

-### Example Request
+#### Example Request

 ```http
 POST /restapi/v1.0/account/11112222/extension/22223333/fax HTTP/1.1